 1.1 Who This Book is For

-This is a book for anyone in the medical field interested in analyzing the data available to them to better understand health, disease, or delivery of care.
+This is a book for anyone in the medical field interested in analyzing the data available to them to better understand health, disease, or the delivery of care.

-This is designed for physicians or others analyzing health data who are interested in pursuing this field using the R language.
+This is designed for physicians and others analyzing health data who are interested in pursuing this field using the R computer language.

 We will assume that:

-- you have access to a computer
+- You have access to a computer

-- that you have access to the internet
+- You have access to the internet

 1.3 The Spiral of Success Structure